hmcontroller/ControlDemonstrator/sphinx/static/quickstart/quickGenerateIncludeFiles.rst

   * microRay.cpp

 * Recompile and upload your code to the controller.
-* Dependent on the interface you are using, reestablish communication with the controller by hitting the play button in the upper left area.
+* If you are working with a serial interface, microRay automatically stops the communication and releases the used com port, so that you can upload your new code.
+You then can restart the communication by clicking the play button in the upper left area of microRay.

+.. note:: When working with the Arduino IDE, it might be necessary, to restart the IDE after code generation, because this program does eventually not realize changes to included files made from outside.